bioenergetics/Peat_articles_newsletters_with_references/README.md

 Each article/newsletter has its own folder, where the references are named in order of appearance.
 - Duplicated references in the same article are skipped
+- Folders starting with the letter 'x' have only been through the first phase

 **Development Phases**